pcoates33/jsbattleships/README.md

 <code>node src/app.js</code>

 ## to run tests
-You'll need to install jest if you don't already have it globally
+You'll need to install jest to run the tests
 <code>npm install --save-dev jest</code>

 Open a command window and navigate to the root of the project